brendanhcullen/bcullen/content/authors/admin/_index.md

 - Visitors
 ---

 I am a 3rd-year PhD student and [National Science Foundation GRFP Fellow](https://www.nsfgrfp.org/general_resources/about) in the Department of Psychology at the University of Oregon.
-My work focuses on predicting real-world health behaviors and health outcomes in an effort to advance a precision medicine framework for behavioral health.
+My work in the [Social and Affective Neuroscience Lab](https://sanlab.uoregon.edu/) focuses on predicting real-world health behaviors and health outcomes in an effort to advance a precision medicine framework for behavioral health.

 I love working with data and constantly strive toward a more open and reproducible workflow.
 To that end, I am pursuing a [Data Science Specialization](https://github.com/uo-datasci-specialization) at UO and currently serve as a lab instructor for the graduate-level [Data Analysis Sequence](https://github.com/uopsych) in the Department of Psychology.